photon-hq/notebooklm-kit/README.md

 - `shareUrl: string` - Share URL (always present, even if not shared)
 - `success: boolean` - Whether the share operation succeeded
 - `notebookId: string` - The notebook ID that was shared
-- `accessType: 1|2` - Access type that was set
+- `accessType: 1|2` - Access type: 1=anyone with link, 2=restricted
-- `linkEnabled: boolean` - Whether "anyone with link" is enabled
-- `isShared: boolean` - Whether the notebook is shared
+- `isShared: boolean` - Whether the notebook is shared (true if shared with users or link enabled)
-- `publicAccess: boolean` - Whether public access is enabled
 - `users?: Array<{email: string, role: 2|3}>` - Users with access (only present if users were shared)

 **Notify Behavior:**